LordNoteworthy/software-engineering-notes/effective-cpp/README.md

 - If class clients need to be able to react to exceptions thrown during an operation, the class should provide a regular (i.e., non-destructor) function that performs the operation.

 ## Item 9: Never call virtual functions during construction or destruction.

+- During base class construction, **virtual** functions never **go down** into **derived** classes.
+Instead, the object behaves as if it were of the base type.
+- ▶️ An object doesn’t become a derived class object until execution of a derived class constructor begins.
+- 👨‍🏫 The same reasoning applies during **destruction**.
+- There are different ways to approach this problem.
+One is to turn `logTransaction` into a **non-virtual** function in `Transaction`, then require that derived class constructors pass the necessary log information to the `Transaction` constructor.

+📆 Things to Remember
+- Don’t call virtual functions during construction or destruction, because such calls will never go to a more derived class than that of the currently executing constructor or destructor.

+## Item 10: Item 10: Have assignment operators return a reference to *this